flori/betterplace_apidocs/sections/client_donation_pledges_creation.md

 ### Reconciliation of donation pledges

 Part of the contract for the usage of this donation pledge API will be the time period in which the pledges need to be reconciled.
-Ususally every two weeks or once a month.
+Usually every two weeks or once a month.
 At the end of this time, the client will sum all pledges in the client system, wire us the donations and also send us a CSV file which allows betterplace.org to check the amounts.